-2.4 Operational Requirements
+2.4 Operational Requirements for Alternative Investment Funds

 There are no restrictions imposed by legislation on the types of activity that may be undertaken by a Cayman Islands investment fund or the types of investments it may make.
-Also, there are currently no operational requirements imposed by legislation on Cayman Islands investment funds.
-However, it is likely that this may change in the future in respect of certain closedend private funds once the Private Funds Bill is passed into law (as discussed further below), following which, such funds will be subject to certain ongoing obligations in relation to valuation of fund assets, safekeeping of fund assets, cash monitoring and identification of securities.
+However, there are certain operational requirements imposed on mutual funds and private funds regulated by CIMA.